-

 Program Mission Statement

-The Rasmussen College Radiologic Technology program is dedicated to educating highly qualified radiologic technologists who possess the entry level knowledge, skills and attitude to perform proficiently in various radiology settings.
+The Rasmussen University Radiologic Technology program is dedicated to educating highly qualified radiologic technologists who possess and safely demonstrate the entry level knowledge, skills and attitude to perform proficiently in various radiology settings.

 Program Goals

-The Radiologic Technology program will provide a framework of education that reflects the mission and goals of Rasmussen College.
+The accredited Radiology Tech program (online or on campus) will provide a framework of education that reflects the mission and goals of Rasmussen University.
 It will provide students with the appropriate education and training necessary for the development of skills required to successfully complete the American Registry of Radiologic Technologists (ARRT) competencies, examination, and employment.
 The objectives of the Radiologic Technology program are to prepare students to become valuable members of a healthcare team by providing quality patient care and diagnostic images.
 Graduates value critical thinking, effective communication, diverse perspectives and medical ethics as they pertain to the Radiologic Technology profession.

 Student Learning Outcomes